omeka/classic-enduser/docs/Installation/Installation.md

 ---

 ## Preparing to Install
-Before installing Omeka, make sure your web server meets our basic [system requirements](System_Requirements.md).
+Before installing Omeka Classic, make sure your web server meets our basic [system requirements](System_Requirements.md).
 These are standard requirements that are available by most web hosting services.
 Once these system requirements are met, all you need to do is install the Omeka software:

 ### Upgrading Your System